CamRaff/Crafftys-Farm_MP2/README.md

 - I used [Google Fonts](https://fonts.google.com/) to evaluate and decide which fonts to use throughout the website.
 - I used [Font Awesome](https://fontawesome.com/) to acquire the icons used for the GitHub icon in the footer.
 - I used [Google Dev Tools](https://developer.chrome.com/docs/) as a means of testing the website throughout its production.
+- I used [Am I Responsive](https://ui.dev/amiresponsive) to create the main image atop the ReadMe.
+- I used [Ezgif](https://ezgif.com/video-to-gif) to create the gifs used in the ReadMe.

 ---